EchoMAV/docs/docs/echopilot_ai.md

 ### Accessing the Jetson via the console

 If you included a Jetson SOM in your purchase, it will have been flashed and tested at the factory.
-If you have a new Jetson module that is not flashed, please see [Building and Flashing a Jetson with L4T](/compile_l4t) instructions.
+If you have a new Jetson module that is not flashed, please see [XavierNX](compile_l4t.md),  [Orinx NX and Orin Nano](compile_l4t_orin.md), and  [Nano](compile_l4t_nano.md) instructions.

 !!!
 WARNING